-6. REWARDS - CELEBRATING SUCCESS
+9. REWARDS - CELEBRATING SUCCESS

 When a student's behaviour meets or goes above and beyond the expected behaviour standard, staff will recognise it with positive recognition and reward.
+This provides an opportunity for all staff to reinforce the school's culture and ethos.

-Positive reinforcements and rewards will be applied clearly and fairly to reinforce the routines, expectations and norms of the school's behaviour culture.
-Faculties will also recognise student achievements via contact home and through their own postcard scheme.
-Tutors are encouraged to celebrate successes with their home group during the Monday administration session.
-There will be a prize draw at the end of each term.
+Positive reinforcements and rewards will be applied clearly and fairly to reinforce the routines, expectations and norms of the school's behaviour culture